One Hour in Portland

 If you have the unfortunate luck to only have one hour in Portland, here's a handy little shopping guide for the can't-miss spots in town.

 Walk straight down to Free Street and make a quick right.
 You can pick your poison at this turn.
-Men in need of good fashion can head right into Joseph's (410 Fore), ladies can make their way across the street to Helene M (425 Fore).
-If you've got fashion fiends of the tween set, they can find their own shopping mecca at Twist (425 Fore).
+Men in need of good fashion can head right into Joseph's (410 Fore), and if you've got fashion fiends of the tween set, they can find their own shopping mecca at Twist (425 Fore).
 For the final stretch, make your way down to Commercial Street where you'll get a whiff of fresh air from the waterfront while window-shopping.
 Guys will want to check out Portland Dry Goods (237 Commercial) before leaving town, where brands like Portland General Store and their own line of oxford shirts appeal to many a dapper man.
 Your final resting place should be LeRoux Kitchen (181 Commercial) where you can sample their homemade vinegars, find a paring knife and pick up a bottle of bubbly all in one place.

 One Day in Portland